Chromosomal Abnormalities

 Treatment

-In all pregnancies, women are offered tests to determine which pregnancies are at high risk for a chromosome abnormality.
-These tests include blood work and ultrasound, aren’t invasive and pose no risk to the fetus.
-If the initial test suggests an increased chance of abnormality, you’ll be given more information about additional tests to consider.
+In all pregnancies, women are offered screening tests to determine which pregnancies are at higher risk for a chromosomal abnormality.
+These tests include maternal blood screening and ultrasound; they are non-invasive and pose no risk to the fetus.
+If the initial screening suggests an increased chance of abnormality, your doctor will discuss further diagnostic tests such as: